 Jillian has worked across multiple Australian jurisdictions and a variety of real estate sectors.
-She has a strong background in project specific financing, development, and joint ventures, with expertise in managing a variety of internal and external stakeholders including government.
+She has a strong background in project-specific financing, development and joint ventures, with expertise in managing a variety of internal and external stakeholders including government.

 Jillian spent eight years with Australand, most recently as the National Head of Legal Services for the Residential Division, and previously as the General Manager Legal – Corporate.
 She worked at Mallesons Stephen Jacques (now King and Wood Mallesons) for nine years, specialising in structured property finance, capital partnerships and development.
-Jillian holds a Bachelor of Laws, and a Bachelor of Arts (Politics).
+Jillian holds a Bachelor of Laws and a Bachelor of Arts (Politics).

 Head of Communications & Stakeholder Engagement

-Lisa joined UrbanGrowth NSW in March 2014, and is responsible for corporate communications and stakeholder engagement, working to position the organisation as the lead government agency in the delivery of urban transformation projects.
-Lisa is an experienced communications and corporate marketing professional, having spent more than 20 years in corporate affairs.
+Lisa joined UrbanGrowth NSW in March 2014 and is responsible for corporate affairs and stakeholder engagement, working to position the organisation as the lead government agency in the delivery of urban transformation projects.
+Lisa is an experienced communications and corporate marketing professional and has spent more than 20 years in corporate affairs.

 Lisa has worked in a range of multinational corporations across many industry sectors, stakeholder groups, markets, languages, and cultures.
-Lisa’s previous roles have included senior positions in communications and corporate affairs at Glencore Xstrata, Lend Lease, and The Nielsen Company.
+Lisa’s previous roles have included senior positions in communications and corporate affairs at Glencore Xstrata, Lend Lease and The Nielsen Company.